stevenblair/rapid61850/README.md

 ## Installation ##

 The software requires Eclipse, with the Eclipse Modeling Framework (EMF).
 Java Emitter Templates (JET) is also required.
+It's easiest to start with the version of Eclipse that comes with the Modeling Tools bundle (see here: http://www.eclipse.org/downloads/).

 There are two source code trees: `emf` (in Java), and `c` (obviously written in C).
 Each should be a separate project in Eclipse.
 The Java `emf` project directory is organised as follows:

  - `src/`
    - `sclToC/`: code that does the bulk of the conversion from an SCD file to C code.
 The class `SCLCodeGenerator` contains the `main()` function for the project.